materialsvirtuallab/matpes/README.md

 This enables the simulation of materials at much larger length and longer time scales at near-ab initio accuracy.

 One of the most exciting developments in the past few years is the emergence of universal MLIPs (uMLIPs, aka materials foundational models), with near-complete coverage of the periodic table of elements.
-Examples include M3GNet,[^1] CHGNet,[^2] MACE,[^3] to name a few. uMLIPs have broad applications, including materials discovery and the prediction of PES-derived properties such as elastic constants, phonon dispersion, etc.
+Examples include [M3GNet], [CHGNet], [MACE], to name a few. uMLIPs have broad applications, including materials discovery and the prediction of PES-derived properties such as elastic constants, phonon dispersion, etc.

 However, most current uMLIPs were trained on DFT relaxation calculations from the [Materials Project].